tridactyl/tridactyl/readme.md

 -   `a` — bookmark the current page, but allow the URL to be modified first
 -   `M<key>` — bind a quickmark to the given key
 -   `go<key>`/`gn<key>`/`gw<key>` — open a given quickmark in current tab/new tab/new window

+If you want to use Firefox's default `<C-b>` binding to open the bookmarks sidebar, make sure to run `unbind <C-b>` because Tridactyl replaces this setting with one to go to the previous part of the page.

 #### Navigating to new pages: